Asia

 Around 200 members of three unions at MSF Sugar’s Mulgrave

-Central Mill on Queensland ’s
+Central Mill on Queensland Union members began

 rolling 24-hour stoppages in June in a dispute for a new work agreement.